Qualifications and Training

 Tutor training workshops are offered approximately four times a year.
 The initial training workshop is a two-hour session designed to give the tutors a foundation in adult education and reading instruction.
 The primary book used by the tutors is Teaching Adults: A Literacy Resource Book developed by ProLiteracy and published by New Readers Press.
 TCL also offers additional workshops specifically focused on instruction for English language learners and adults with developmental disabilities.

-Once a person has completed the initial training, he or she will be matched with a learner.
+Once a person has completed the initial training, he or she will be matched with a learner as soon as possible.
 The learner and tutor will then set up their own meeting place and time for their sessions, according to their personal schedules and needs.
 Tutors are encouraged to attend quarterly support sessions held just for tutors.
 The Literacy Volunteers Program Director is also available to answer questions and to help problem-solve if a tutor is having difficulty with his or her sessions.
 TCL has a wide assortment of literacy materials available at the office for the tutors to use.
 Tutors are also free to access library materials and online resources for their sessions.

 A survey by the US Education Department’s National Assessment of Adult Literacy was conducted in 2003.
 Literacy achievement was divided into four levels: Below Basic, Basic, Intermediate, and Proficient.
 The basic literacy skills tested included: